Sammy Smith: ARCA

 On February 3, 2021, it was announced that Smith would compete in the first five races of the ARCA Menards Series East season as well as the West Series season-finale at Phoenix, all in Joe Gibbs Racing's No. 18 car.
 In his debut at New Smyrna, Smith would lose the race to Max Gutiérrez in a three-wide photo finish with him and Taylor Gray.
 Smith would then go on to win and lead the most laps in the next two races at Five Flags and the Nashville Fairgrounds.
 He also won the pole at Five Flags.
 At Dover, JGR entered Ty Gibbs (their full-time driver in the main ARCA Menards Series) in the No. 18 and moved Smith to a new second car for the team, the No. 81.
 (It was originally the No. 18E on the entry list, but since this race was not a combination race, numbers with letters were not allowed and the team had to change the number.)
 Gibbs would win that race and Smith would finish fourth.
 At Southern National Motorsports Park, Smith would pick up his third win of the season.
 While the remaining three East Series races were not on his initial schedule, Smith is expected to return to the No. 81 in those three races (at least Iowa) to hold onto the points lead and win the championship.
 Those three races are combination races with the main ARCA Menards Series, so Gibbs will be in the No. 18.

 Smith returned to the East Series in 2022, this time driving for Kyle Busch Motorsports.
-He started the season with a high note, winning the season opener race at New Smyrna, after starting from the pole and leading 167 laps.
+He started the season on a high note, winning the season opener race at New Smyrna, after starting from the pole and leading 167 laps.
 He scored another win the in following race at Five Flags, leading 107 laps.
 His third win of the season came at Nashville, as he once again led the most laps, with 156.
-Smith would also run the main ARCA Menards Series schedule full-time, but because he will not turn 18 until June 4, 2022, he would skip four races at the larger tracks, Daytona, Talladega, Kansas, and Charlotte.
-He earned his first main ARCA win at Berlin, leading the final 8 laps after race leader, Daniel Dye, suffered a mechanical problem.
+Smith would also run the main ARCA Menards Series schedule full-time, but because he will not turn eighteen until June 4, 2022, he would skip four races at the larger tracks, Daytona, Talladega, Kansas, and Charlotte.
+He earned his first main ARCA win at Berlin, leading the final eight laps after race leader, Daniel Dye, suffered a mechanical problem.
 He would get a second win in the following week at Elko, dominating the race and leading 233 laps.